 - Design of physical and digital environments

 In our undergraduate program, students study Design for Interactions, which takes a large, inclusive view of design.
 Our curriculum focuses on the quality of interactions between people, the things we design (products, communications and environments) and the natural world (as the larger context for everything).
 These interactions are situated in both analog and digital contexts and frequently involve both.

 I’ve only taken art classes.
 How is a design portfolio different from an art portfolio?

 At Carnegie Mellon, the Schools of Art and Design are separate and very different.
 Most high schools do not yet offer classes in design, so it is not uncommon for students who wish to apply to the School of Design to have art-based portfolios.
-In the ‘Apply’ section of this website we have detailed instructions on how to create a portfolio.
+In the ‘Apply’ section of the undergraduate admissions website, we have tips and inspirations on how to create a portfolio.
 In general, design portfolios contain examples of concepts for solving a problem or meeting a ‘need’ as opposed to examples of artistic expression.
 We like to see examples of your creative potential and understand how you think, so it is a good idea to include examples from notebooks or process books that show the evolution of an idea or concept.
 Designers frequently ‘sketch’ in a combination of drawings/diagrams and notation, so if you have examples like this it would be a good idea to include them.